 Freya Bently

-Freya is the chapel's Team Support Coordinator.
+Freya is the chapel's Culture and Commercial Manager.

 The Trustees